sap-tutorials/Tutorials/tutorials/cp-integration-add-conditional-routing/cp-integration-add-conditional-routing.md

 ## Details
 ### You will learn
-  - How to add conditional routing in an integration flow.
+  - How to add conditional routing in an integration flow
-  - How to define routing conditions.
+  - How to define routing conditions
-  - How to define routing conditions based on message content.
+  - How to define routing conditions based on message content
-  - How to configure multiple routes in your integration flow.
+  - How to configure multiple routes in your integration flow

 Lets us check the value of the code retrieved in the previous exercise to define how the purchase order needs to be processed.